MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 Purchase Order Entry window and choose File \>\> Print to print a single document or choose File \>\> Print in the Purchase Order Inquiry Zoom window.
 Choose Transactions \>\> Print Purchasing Documents to print a range of documents.

 † Indicates reports that can be assigned to named printers.
-For more information, refer to your System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).
+For more information, refer to your System Administrator's Guide (Help \>\> Contents \>\> select System Administration).